awsdocs/amazon-transcribe-developer-guide/doc_source/call-analytics-start.md

-# Setting up call analytics transcription jobs<a name="start-call-analytics"></a>
+# Start a call analytics transcription job<a name="call-analytics-start"></a>

-To get analytics data, you must run call analytics jobs\.
-Call analytics jobs not only transcribe the audio of the recordings between your agents and customers, but they provide meaningful information \(in the form of *analytics*\) about these conversations\.
-If you choose not to create any categories before running a call analytics job, the output only includes the following information:
-+ Detected customer issues
-+ Sentiment of the agent and the customer
-+ Non\-talk time
-+ Interruptions
-+ Speaking volume

-If you create categories, you can flag your analytics job based on the conversational characteristics you define\.
-These conversational characteristics can include:
-+ Customer or agent sentiment during specific periods of time
-+ Matching a portion of the transcript to a phrase you've specified
-+ The customer or agent interrupting the other person
-+ Neither the customer nor the agent spoke for a defined period of time

-Once you create categories, Amazon Transcribe flags your call analytics jobs with a label indicating that the call matches all the rules you've defined in a given category\.
-For more information on creating categories, see [Using categories and rules](create-categories.md)\.
+Before running a call analytics transcription job, you must create all the categories you want Amazon Transcribe to match in your audio file\.

 **Note**
 Call analytics jobs can't be classified retroactively with categories\.
-Only the categories you created *before* running a call analytics job can be applied to that job\.
+Only the categories you create *before* running a call analytics job can be applied to that job\.

+If you've created one or more categories, and your audio file matches all the rules within one or more categories, Amazon Transcribe flags your output with the matching category\.
+If you choose not to use categories, or if your audio doesn't match the rules specified in your categories, your transcript isn't flagged\.

-To start a call analytics job, you can use the **Amazon Transcribe Console**, **AWS CLI**, or **AWS SDK**; see below for instructions:
+To start a call analytics job, you can use the **Amazon Transcribe Console**, **AWS CLI**, or **AWS SDK**; see the following for instructions:

 ## Console<a name="analytics-start-console"></a>